Overview

 conjunction with the advisory services we provide to our clients.
 Rachor's compensation

-comes from clients only.
+comes from client’s investment advisory fees only.

 ITEM 15: CUSTODY

-this Brochure that our firm debits advisory fees directly from client accounts.
-If a client
+Compensation" of this Brochure that our firm debits advisory fees directly from client

-provides us with this authorization, we are deemed to have constructive custody of the
+accounts.
+If a client provides us with this authorization, we are deemed to have

-client’s account.
-We are also deemed to have custody when a client establishes a letter
+constructive custody of the client’s account.
+We are also deemed to have custody when

-of instruction or other standing asset transfer authorization arrangement with their
+a client establishes a letter of instruction or other standing asset transfer authorization

-specifically designated by the client.
+more third parties specifically designated by the client.

 In addition, if a client and/or client trust retains an officer or employee of Rachor